Deforming convex projective manifolds: Convex Smoothing

-Since $m$ is smooth and convex down it follows that $D^2m$ is negative semi-definite, so the first term is non-negative.
-Now $m_{x}$ and $m_{y}$ are both non-negative.
-Also $g_{uu}>0$ everywhere and $f_{uu}>0$ on $S$. \end{proof} A component $N$ of the boundary of a projective manifold $M$ is {\em Hessian-convex} if $N$ is locally the graph over the tangent hyperplane of a smooth function with positive definite Hessian in some chart. \begin{proposition}[smoothing convex boundary] Suppose $M$ is a projective manifold and $\partial M$ is everywhere locally convex, and also strictly convex at one point on each component of $\partial M$.
-Then there is a submanifold $N\subset M$ such that $M\cong N\cup ([0,1]\times\partial N)$ and $\partial N$ is Hessian-convex. \end{proposition} \begin{proof} Suppose $\partial M$ is strictly convex at $x\in\partial M$.
-Choose a (subset of a) hyperplane $H\subset M$ close to $x$ so that the component $C$ of $M\setminus H$ containing $x$ is a small convex set $V$.
+A component $N$ of the boundary of a projective manifold $M$ is {\em Hessian-convex} if $N$ is locally the graph over the tangent hyperplane of a smooth function with positive definite Hessian in some chart. \begin{proposition}[smoothing convex boundary] Suppose $M$ is a projective manifold and $\partial M$ is everywhere locally convex, and also strictly{\edit-}convex at one point on each component of $\partial M$.
+Then there is a submanifold $N\subset M$ such that $M\setminus \interior(N)\cong [0,1]\times\partial N$ and $\partial N$ is Hessian-convex. \end{proposition} \begin{proof} Suppose $\partial M$ is strictly{\edit-}convex at $x\in\partial M$.
+Choose a (subset of a) hyperplane $H\subset M$ close to $x$ so that the component, $C$, of $M\setminus H$ containing $x$ is a small convex set $V$.
 Using local affine coordinates, $S=C\cap\partial M$ is the graph over $H$ of a convex function $f,$ which is $0$ on $H\cap\partial M$.
 Apply (\ref{relativesmooth}) to produce a smooth function $g$ with positive definite Hessian and satisfying $0\le g\le f$.
 The graph of $g$ is a smooth hypersurface between $H$ and $S$.
 Replace $S$ by this graph.
 This smoothes out part of $\partial M$.
-Repeating this procedure smoothes the entire boundary. \end{proof}

-In a similar way one can prove: \begin{corollary}[smoothing convex functions] Suppose $M$ is a connected affine manifold and $f:M\longrightarrow \R$ is a convex function, which is strictly convex at some point.
+Repeating this procedure smoothes the entire boundary. \end{proof} In a similar way one can prove: \begin{corollary}[smoothing convex functions] Suppose $M$ is a connected affine manifold and $f:M\longrightarrow \R$ is a convex function, which is strictly{\edit-}convex at some point.
 Given $\epsilon>0$ there is $g:M\longrightarrow \R,$ which is smooth, Hessian-convex and satisfies $|f-g|<\epsilon$. \end{corollary}